quranstructure/quranstructure.github.io/page1.md

 ---
-layout: default
 title: Page1
+has_children: true
-nav_order: 1
+nav_order: 2
 ---

 # Page1

-This is Page1
+This is Page1.

+blah